Key takeaways

 - Conditions: Show/hide content based on criteria (e.g., display late fees only if payment is overdue)

-- Loops: repeat sections (e.g., line items in an invoice)
+- Loops: Repeat sections (e.g., line items in an invoice)

 - Tables: Populate rows dynamically from your data

 Alternatively, use the AI editor.
-Click the neon icon to summarize, expand, or improve sections of your template and add merge fields with just a prompt.
+Click the neon icon to summarize, expand, or improve sections of your template and add merge fields with a prompt.

 Step 3: Connect your data source

 Once configured, every time a trigger event happens in your data source, Docupilot automatically generates a custom document with all your conditions applied.
+For developer teams, Docupilot's REST API supports programmatic document generation directly from internal systems without a middleware layer.

 Step 4: Set up delivery

-With your data source connected, it's time to decide where the document goes after generation.
+With your data source connected, decide where the document goes after generation.
+In Docupilot, click the Delivery tab to see your options:

 - Storage systems: Automatically save to Dropbox, Google Drive, or OneDrive